ariannalangwang/Capstone-Project-Global-Terrorism/README.md

 A project analyzing the global terrorism data

-In this folder, you will find a Jupyter Notebook (iPython Notebook) containing my programming code and a written report of my analyses.
+In this repository, you will find a Jupyter Notebook (iPython Notebook) containing my programming code and a written report of my analyses.

 This project includes the following steps: